alncat/opusDSD/README.md

 - [UMAP](https://umap-learn.readthedocs.io/en/latest/)
 - [Healpy](https://healpy.readthedocs.io/en/latest/)

-It aims to answer the question that how can we learn a latent space encoding 3D structural information using only 2D image supervisions!
-Such an informative latent space should make data analysis much easier! **Our method actually works by exploiting the unavoidable pose assignment errors brought by consensus refinement while reducing the impact of pose assignment errors on the quality of 3D reconstructions! (sounds contradictary but it works!)**
+This project seeks to unravel how a latent space, encoding 3D structural information, can be learned utilizing only 2D image supervisions which are aligned against a consensus reference model.

+An informative latent space is pivotal as it simplifies data analysis by providing a structured and reduced-dimensional representation of the data.

+Our approach strategically **leverages the inevitable pose assignment errors introduced during consensus refinement, while concurrently mitigating their impact on the quality of 3D reconstructions**.
+Although it might seem paradoxical to exploit errors while minimizing their effects, our method has proven effective in achieving this delicate balance.

 The workflow of this method is demonstrated as follows: